The best sales to shop today: Great Jones, iPad Pro, Philips SmartSleep and more | CNN Underscored

 Holiday Sale

 Direct-to-consumer brand Great Jones offers high-quality and colorful cookware that imbues your kitchen with a delightfully chic retro vibe.
-Right now, you can save up to 50% during their biggest sale ever — think discounts on beloved hot dishes and the Sweetie Pie for all your upcoming holiday desserts.
+Right now you can save up to 50% during its biggest sale ever — think discounts on beloved hot dishes and the Sweetie Pie for all your upcoming holiday desserts.
 Sales at Great Jones are rare, so don’t hesitate if you’ve had your eye on something.

 $799 $749 at Amazon